 New restaurant managers participate in our eight-week Management Foundations training program.
 This program hones each manager's skills, specifically in two areas: flawless shift execution and effective coaching of Team Members.

-Through these learning and development practices at the restaurants, the majority of current restaurant management Team Members have been promoted from within.
+These learning and development practices at the restaurants support our talent pipeline to develop and promote our restaurant management Team Members from within.